 Drawing from my training in adult education, Montessori pedagogy and Freirean philosophy, each of my courses creates intersections between (1) disciplinary learning, (2) pedagogical/andragogical practice, and (3) relevance for student/communities in Kazakhstan and internationally.
 In other words, I emphasize experiential learning, collaborative learning, and real-world application.

-As one of the first team of faculty at the research-intensive, Nazarbayev University (Kazakhstan), institution building has been central to curriculum development.
+As one of the first cohorts of faculty at the research-intensive, Nazarbayev University (Kazakhstan), institution building has been central to curriculum development.
 Each course was fully developed from scratch, frequently being the first taught in the country.
 Project outcomes encourage students to provide a practical outcome that could be useful for others.
 To focus on the learning instead of concern for assessment, I have instituted a gradeless classroom, where feedback and multiple revisions are expected for student mastery.
 Students consistently comment on the positive learning environment developed in the course and frequently share about how this type of pedagogical practice has affected their own teaching.

 In multiple cases, students have gone on to present outcomes of their coursework at workshops, conferences, and publish in international journals.
 The following section includes some highlights of teaching practices, student projects, and feedback.

 Sample Courses & Outcomes

 Qualitative Research – As a required course for all MSc students in educational leadership, it provides an overview of research methods as a whole and delves into qualitative research.
 The course provides hands-on practice with various methodologies and often incorporates a real-world project to address within the campus.
 Example topics have included: a gender audit of student clubs, analysis of visual imagery within the campus, and family-friendly campus-life.